platformsh/platformsh-docs/overview/deployment.md

+# Deployment process

-## What happens when you deploy an app
+## What happens when you deploy an application?

 Deploying an app means simply pushing the source code to your Git server hosted on Platform.sh.